 Even if your Will is valid, you might need to act.
 For example, you might need to revisit your Will to benefit from the new Residence Nil-Rate Band tax relief, which is only available if assets are left directly to descendants.
 Many Wills written prior to this new legislation coming into effect hold assets in Trust and you could lose out if your Will is not updated.

-While a basic Will or a Will from an Online Will Writing Service is ideal for making sure your legacy goes to the people you choose, it is insufficient if your goal is true Estate Planning.
+While a basic Will is ideal for making sure your legacy goes to the people you choose, it is insufficient if your goal is true Estate Planning.

 Many people set up Mirror Wills with their spouse or civil partner, which means that they leave their Estate to the other in the event of their death.
 However, it might make more sense to make a Will that transfers some assets to children or grandchildren after the death of the first spouse.
 It all depends on your circumstances and you should seek professional advice and guidance that is tailored to your unique requirements.